B0neShAd0w/Hacktoria/Collaborations/Follow the Black Rabbit.md

 Reviewing the meatdata of the image will give us the coordinates for the image location.

-However this is NOT the password, we need to read the message literally, `The-coordinates is the password`
+However this is NOT the password, we need to read the message carefully and take it literally! `The-coordinates is the password`

+Extract the beans.zip with `The-coordinates` as the password.

+Reviewing the beans.bag file provides with another clue:

+>California Gold coffee-beans\
+>\
+>Best magic coffee beans in the world

+Now we have all the information required to unlock the flagfile (remember back to the job application we found?:
+* california-gold-coffee-beans
+* jeff

 Extract the `flagfile-follow-the-black-rabbit.zip` with the password from the information gained above to get your contract card.